Keywords

 Finally, Supply Chain Financial Support (CCTC) exhibits a negative, non-significant impact (β = –0.139, p = 0.258), likely reflecting the complexity and rigidity of existing financing mechanisms, which may hinder investment in digital technologies.

 This study addresses existing gaps by employing a mixed-methods approach that integrates quantitative analysis of survey data from SMEs in Vietnam’s northern highlands with qualitative case studies.
-Contextual drivers such as Leadership Vision and Commitment (TN) and Supplier Collaboration (HTPT) are examined for their effects on firms’ digital-transformation and supply chain finance convergence behaviors (CDSTTCCU).
 The findings are expected to yield actionable insights for Vietnamese enterprises particularly regarding resource optimization and collaborative network-building.
 Theoretically, this research extends the supply-chain management (SCM) framework by embedding contextual antecedents within a digitalization milieu, thereby enriching scholarly discourse on digital-economic transformation.
+The results provide valuable evidence on how contextual factors govern the alignment of digital transformation with sustainable supply-chain finance in a rapidly developing, globally integrated economy.
+These insights not only corroborate but also expand upon existing resilience and digital-transformation literature, tailored to Vietnam’s unique socio-economic context.

 Policy recommendations include enacting digitalization-friendly regulations to cut supply-chain finance administrative procedures by 20% by 2027 and launching a national digital workforce training program targeting 500,000 tech professionals by 2030 (Ministry of Education and Training, 2025).
 Public–private partnerships should be promoted to finance 30% of supply-chain projects under hybrid models by 2028.